 Evaluate the trend and forecast the demand.

 Understand the sales trend and deduce the demand pattern.
 Use the information provided by Amzpecty to estimate the number of days to take before the product becomes out of stock.
-Note that the data can also be exported in a CSV format to forecast product demand using Excel.

 Replenish inventory stocks before stockout.